Northern Fur Seal

 - Top Speed

 - 18 to 27 years

 - 4 to 6 years for females, 5 to 6 years for males

 - 4 months

-Click through all of our Northern Fur Seal images in the gallery.
+View all of the Northern Fur Seal images!

 “The Northern Fur Seal is the largest member of the fur seal family.”